tomek2150/Blake2bCudaMiner/README.md

+> [!NOTE]
+> There are no hidden fees programmed into the code.
+What you mine belongs to you.
+I spent several days coding this miner, so I would appreciate a donation if you use it :-)
+> the power is with us bitcoiners ;-)
+>
+> bc1qq39udmr430qft85r0hvngcuchzc2xujuym0w67 (sha256 chain)
+> bc1q3kqkcx9vdnnrg94d4yze3ds2vm722rr3xrk3f0 (blake2b chain)

 # ⚡ Blake2bCudaMiner – Ratum Pool Edition

 High-efficiency, lightweight CUDA GPU miner for **Bitcoin Knots (Blake2b PoW)**, optimized specifically for mining on the DATUM pool ([pool.iohzrd.tech](https://pool.iohzrd.tech/)) via the local [ratum-gateway](https://github.com/iohzrd/ratum).